peytoncordero/DRI25/text-analysis.md

 Which of the following could be considered a corpus?

 <Quiz>
-- My 2 year-old nephew’s random keyboard mashings
+- My 2-year-old nephew’s random keyboard mashings
 - Your grocery list for this past week
 - All of our grocery lists from this past week *
 - Your grocery lists from 2013-2023 *